weiping-playnext/Zenject/Documentation/Signals.md

 1. Directly call a method on B from A.  In this case, A is strongly coupled with B.
 2. Inverse the dependency by having B observe an event on A.  In this case, B is strongly coupled with A.

-So, often you have to ask yourself, should A know about B or should B know about A?

 As a third option, in some cases it might actually be better for neither one to know about the other.
 This way your code is kept as loosely coupled as possible.
 You can achieve this by having A and B interact with an intermediary object (in this case, zenject signals) instead of directly with each other.

 Note also that while the result will be more loosely coupled, this isn't always going to be better.
 Signals can be misused just like any programming pattern, so you have to consider each case for whether it's a good candidate for them or not.